What is Google Business Profile?

 search engine results for "home services near me"

 This is known as the Google 3 Map Local Pack.
-Although it may be a mouthful to say, it can tremendously help potential customers find your business.
+Although it may be a mouthful, it can tremendously help potential customers find your business.

-Right away, searchers see useful information about your business such as your business name, star rating, business category, location, phone number and closing hours.
-Buttons on the right hand side go to your website or provide directions.
+Right away, searchers see helpful information about your business, such as your business name, star rating, business category, location, phone number, and closing hours.
+Buttons on the right-hand side go to your website or provide directions.

 All of this information is accessible on the results page without making a single click.